Last Updated: March 28, 2026

 Average Size & Lifespan

-Males typically reach about 2.5 to 3 inches (6 to 7.5 cm) in the aquarium, while females stay noticeably smaller at around 1.5 to 2 inches (4 to 5 cm).
+Males reach about 2.5 to 3 inches (6 to 7.5 cm) in the aquarium, while females stay noticeably smaller at around 1.5 to 2 inches (4 to 5 cm).
 These are true dwarf cichlids, and their compact size is a big part of their appeal.
 You don’t need a massive tank to enjoy them.

-With proper care, Macmaster’s Dwarf Cichlids typically live 3 to 5 years in captivity.
+With proper care, Macmaster’s Dwarf Cichlids live 3 to 5 years in captivity.
 This is fairly standard for Apistogramma species.
 The keys to reaching the upper end of that range are consistent water quality, a varied diet, low stress, and appropriate social conditions.
-A well-maintained pair in a dedicated setup can sometimes exceed 5 years, but that’s the exception rather than the rule.
+A well-maintained pair in a dedicated setup will sometimes exceed 5 years, but that’s the exception rather than the rule.

 Care Guide